 - Gastronomy: pairing workshops and tasting routes.

-- Animation: strolls, mappings, and car parades.
+- Animation: strolls, mappings, and automotive parades.

-| Element | Objective | Expected Impact |
+| Element | Objective | Expected impact |

 |---|---|---|

-| Monumental mappings | Enhance architecture | Increase tourism attractiveness |
+| Monumental mapping | Enhance architecture | Increase tourist attractiveness |

-| Tasting routes | Promote cuvées | Increase on-site sales |
+| Tasting routes | Promote vintages | Increase on-site sales |

-| Presence of winemakers | Highlight terroirs | Strengthen producer/consumer link |
+| Winemakers’ presence | Highlight terroirs | Strengthen producer/consumer connection |

 - Reserve limited sessions to discover rare cuvées.

-- Set up educational workshops for novices.
+- Set up educational workshops for beginners.

 Animations and routes: the courtyards reinvent the Habits de Lumière experience